ornl-sava/cms-geovar/app/data/README.md

 Source Data:  https://www.cms.gov/Research-Statistics-Data-and-Systems/Statistics-Trends-and-Reports/Medicare-Geographic-Variation/index.html

 Each sheet in the two excel files, one for state and one for HRR, were exported as CSV files.
 Then all the states were compiled into one file by adding a new column, **Year**, to each file, removing the unknown and notes at the end of each file, removing empty columns from each file (,,,,,,,,,,,,), and appending all of the rows in each file to a new file (with an added **Locale** label).
+All spaces at the end of each field were also removed in the header row.

 The following rows were removed: